Compiled using material from the National Council of Nonprofits and the North Carolina Council of Nonprofits

 NC Congressman Introduces Universal Charitable Giving Act

 On Giving Tuesday, Congressman Mark Walker (R-NC) re-introduced the Universal Charitable Giving Act (H.R.
 5923).
 The bill would increase giving among low and middle class Americans by creating a new, above-the-line, non-itemizer charitable deduction.
 The Center strongly supports this bill, which has bipartisan support.
-By encouraging all Americans to give more generously to support the work of charitable nonprofits, the Universal Charitable Giving Act would strengthen nonprofits’ capacity to provide essential services in communities across North Carolina.

 The Universal Charitable Giving Act is particularly important in light of recent trends in charitable giving.
 Because of the structural federal tax changes in the 2017 Tax Cuts and Jobs Act, more than 21 million Americans stopped using the charitable deduction last year.
 Preliminary data suggests that this tax law change has led to a small reduction in individual donations supporting the work of charitable nonprofits.
-The Center has provided an analysis of the latest trends in charitable giving that explains why new incentives for charitable giving are critical to sustaining the work of nonprofits in communities.